The MoD is Taking the British Public for Fools by Claiming Nothing Short of Real Bearskins Will Do for the Queen’s Guard’s Caps

 Struggling with writer’s block?
 Try something like this:

-Hey, @BorisJohnson, @PETAUK has provided the MoD with a faux bear fur that is virtually indistinguishable from real bearskin.
-Please stop the senseless slaughter of bears by @DefenceHQ and quick-march the new faux bear fur into service. #MoDGoFurFree
+Hey @BorisJohnson, @PETAUK has provided the MOD with a faux bear fur that is suitable for use on the Queen’s Guards caps.
+Help stop the senseless slaughter of bears & quick march the new faux bearskin into service. #MoDGoFurFree

 Use our action alert to send your e-mail now: